infinitered/cr-2024-intermediate-workshop-lessons/02-inputs.md

 - Keep text inputs always visible with `react-native-keyboard-controller`
   - Smoothly transition from field to field using the submit/next functionality on the keyboard, with the view scrolling to show the next text field
   - Properly handle keyboard dismissal for all scenarios, including numeric keypad on iOS
-- Add a multi-select downdown for the skills field, with the list contained in `react-native-bottom-sheet`
+- Add a multi-select dropdown for the skills field, with the list contained in `react-native-bottom-sheet`
   - Add text search to the list to make it easier to pick stuff without tons of scrolling

 ### Resources